SushiLab/mTAGs/README.md

-### Profile
+### PROFILE

 This step uses precomputed HMM models to extract rRNA sequences from a metagenomic sample.
-The rRNA sequences are then aligned against a clustered Silva database to annotate sequences and profile samples. mTAGs takes as input fasta/fastq files with raw sequence data which should have been previously quality filtered.
+The rRNA sequences are then aligned against a clustered rRNA database to annotate sequences and profile samples. `mTAGs` takes as input fasta/fastq files with quality controlled sequencing data.